INDICATION & IMPORTANT SAFETY INFORMATION for ULTOMIRIS® (ravulizumab-cwvz), INCLUDING BOXED WARNING

-Life-threatening and fatal meningococcal infections have occurred in patients treated with Soliris.
+Life-threatening meningococcal infections/sepsis have occurred in patients treated with ULTOMIRIS.
 Meningococcal infection may become rapidly life-threatening or fatal if not recognized and treated early.

-Immunize patients with meningococcal vaccines at least 2 weeks prior to administering the first dose of Soliris, unless the risks of delaying Soliris therapy outweigh the risk of developing a meningococcal infection.
-(See Serious Meningococcal Infections for additional guidance on the management of the risk of meningococcal infection)
+- Immunize patients with meningococcal vaccines at least 2 weeks prior to administering the first dose of ULTOMIRIS, unless the risks of delaying ULTOMIRIS therapy outweigh the risk of developing a meningococcal infection.
+See Warnings and Precautions for additional guidance on the management of the risk of meningococcal infection.

-Patients who are not currently vaccinated against Neisseria meningitidis, unless the risks of delaying Soliris treatment outweigh the risks of developing a meningococcal infection
+- Patients who are not currently vaccinated against Neisseria meningitidis, unless the risks of delaying ULTOMIRIS treatment outweigh the risks of developing a meningococcal infection.

 Serious Meningococcal Infections

 Life-threatening meningococcal infections have occurred in patients treated with ULTOMIRIS.
 The use of ULTOMIRIS increases a patient’s susceptibility to serious meningococcal infections (septicemia and/or meningitis).
 Meningococcal disease due to any serogroup may occur.

 Vaccinate for meningococcal disease according to the most current Advisory Committee on Immunization Practices (ACIP) recommendations for patients with complement deficiencies.
 Revaccinate patients in accordance with ACIP recommendations considering the duration of ULTOMIRIS therapy.